 Post by QNPoohBear on Apr 28, 2006 20:13:18 GMT -5

-*Felicity wore this outfit in the DVD, Felicity: An American Girl Adventure*
+This outfit was worn by Felicity in the DVD, Felicity: An American Girl Adventure

 This dress is very pretty and simple.
 It is supposed to resemble a walking dress like the ones Marie Antoinette wore when she went out among the peasants.
 It's made from two types of lightweight cotton.
 The blue patterned cotton is very pretty and the white built in blouse is nothing special.
 I like the gold ribbon trim, especially on the bottom of the gown.
 The apron ties in back and looks good on or off.
 The mob cap is a plain mob cap with a gold ribbon.
 The whirlymagig toy is very flimsy wood and easily breakable but mine has remained intact as long as I don't store it IN something.
 I've posed Felicity with iit a few times and it didn't break.